BoostProject/Anty-AFK-CS2/README.md

 # Cvars

-- boost_apikey - API Key which you can check [here](https://boostproject.pro/panel-serwerow)
+- ApiKey - API Key which you can check [here](https://boostproject.pro/panel-serwerow)
-- boost_spawntimer - How many seconds after a player spawn check his game status
+- SpawnTimer - How many seconds after a player spawn check his game status
-- boost_menutimer - How many seconds will the player have to select the relevant option in the menu
+- MenuTimer - How many seconds will the player have to select the relevant option in the menu
-- boost_action - What to do when booster is inactive
+- ActionType - What to do when booster is inactive
     - 0 - kick
     - other - length of the ban in minutes

 # Config

-After restart you can find config for the plugin in ./csgo/cfg/sourcemod/plugin.boostproject_antyafk.cfg
+You can find config for the plugin in `/addons/counterstrikesharp/configs/Qesik/BoostProjectAfk.json`

 # FTP